DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 ## What is Deck of Adventures?

-Deck of Adventures is a Tabletop Roleplaying Game (TTRPG) where you and your friends tell a collaborative narrative story together at the table.
-It is recommended you read the Full Players Guide to learn all of the rules, mechanics, and story-telling devices that are used to describe how characters interact with the world during a session of Deck of Adventures.
+Deck of Adventures is a Tabletop Roleplaying Game (TTRPG) where friends tell a collaborative narrative story together.
+This guide is enough to get started, but we recommended you read the Full Players Guide to learn all of the rules, mechanics, and story-telling devices.

-A standard game of Deck of Adventures can be played with 3-6 players in person or virtually, and one player takes the role of the Game Master (GM) who uses the rules of the Deck of Adventures game system to set the stage for a narrative that all players collectively move forward with their character's decisions and actions.
-Moment-to-moment, the GM presents a scenario and players respond by attempting actions, either specified by the game system or wholly invented.
-The GM determines a player’s success and failure, and guides the group in a meaningful way.

 ## Quick-Start Guide